erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 This section explains the meaning of each non-functional attribute referred in this document.

 ### Scalability
 The software should be able to handle increased demands and growth without significant performance degradation.
-It should be designed to scale both vertically (adding more resources to a single machine) and horizontally (adding more machines to the system).
+It should be designed to scale both horizontally (adding more machines to the system) and vertically (adding more resources to a single machine).

+### Resiliency:
+The software should be reliable and available for use whenever required.
+It should be able to handle errors, exceptions, and failures gracefully, ensuring minimal disruption to the system.

+#### High Availability

+#### Fault Tolerance

+### Security:
+The software should have robust security measures in place to protect sensitive data, prevent unauthorized access, and mitigate any potential security vulnerabilities.

+### Maintainability:
+The software should be designed in a way that makes it easy to understand, modify, and maintain over time.
+This includes considerations for code readability, proper documentation, and adherence to coding best practices.

+#### Testability:
+The software should be designed in a way that facilitates easy testing, both at unit and system levels.
+It should have proper logging and debugging mechanisms in place to aid in identifying and resolving issues.

+#### Logging
+Every step in the services should be logged.
+Since there is no UI for the services, logging is almost the only way of figuring out what’s going on (consumer groups lags can also shed some light on the progress).

+##### System level testing

+### Extensibility
+The software should be designed in a way that facilitates adding new features without modifying the existing system.